 Kaiser Permanente Kern County Service Area Community Benefit does not consider funding requests from international, social, recreational clubs, or for the following:

 - Sports teams and tournaments (e.g., golf tournaments, tennis events, walks, and runs)

 - Re-granting purposes to other organizations

-Kaiser Permanente will not consider requests from organizations that discriminate on the basis of sex, age, economic status, educational background, race, color, ancestry, national origin, sexual orientation, gender expression, gender identity, or marital status in your programs, services, policies and administration.
-In addition, Community Benefit grants will not be awarded for activities, events, or programs organized or solely sponsored by alcohol, tobacco, or pharmaceutical companies.
+Kaiser Permanente Kern County Service Area will not consider requests from organizations that discriminate on the basis of gender, age, economic status, educational background, race, color, ancestry, national origin, sexual orientation, gender expression, gender identity, or marital status in your programs, services, policies and administration.
+In addition, Community Benefit grants will not be awarded for activities, events, or programs organized or solely sponsored by alcohol, tobacco, pharmaceutical companies, or companies that produce firearms.

 We generally do not provide grants for academic research, capital campaigns, event sponsorships (including community health fairs), or political campaigns.

-- Kaiser Permanente will announce grant awards in June 2015
+- Kaiser Permanente will announce grant awards by July 2017

 NOTE: Only one (1) application will be accepted per organization per cycle